The Right Microphone for Your Presentation

 CARDIOID PICKUP: Imagine this pickup as being heart-shaped.
 It’s most sensitive in the front, or very top of the mic.
 The sides and bottom of the microphone are less sensitive and will capture less sound.
 These microphones are widely used by professional singers during live concerts.

-As for a handheld solution, we highly recommend a SHURE ULX2/Beta 58.
+As for a handheld solution, we highly recommend the SHURE ULX2/Beta 58.
 This microphone has a “supercardioid” pickup pattern.
 Basically, the microphone will do an excellent job of picking up what’s spoke directly into the pick-up, with little environmental interference.
 In other words, the speaker is free to move around without the fear of picking up room noise or creating feedback.

 “Well I have a microphone and you don’t, so you’ll have to listen to every word I have to say.”